michaeldymock25/quality-of-evidence/README.md

 The raw data (obtained from the references listed in the manuscript) was collated and stored in a series of R scripts (one for each respective disease area).
 The scripts are stored in the [R Scripts](./R%20Scripts) folder.

-The analysis is contained in an R markdown file located within the [Analysis](./Analysis) folder.
+The analysis is contained in an R Script entitled *GRADE Analysis.R* and is also located within the [R Scripts](./R%20Scripts) folder.
 Note that the analyses are purely descriptive.
 This file contains the code to replicate the data summaries and Figures.